learn-co-curriculum/programming-univbasics-the-variable-lookup-expression/README.md

 without using anything more than expressions.

 > **FUTURE DIRECTIONS**: Whole programming languages are built around executing
-> by means of evaluating expressions!
+> through evaluating expressions!
 Languages that work this way are called
 > "functional languages" and they are some of the first programming languages
 > ever created.